undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

-Rožnov pod Radhoštěm has a reasonable stock of small hotels and pensions for a town of its size — the spa-hotel tradition from the nineteenth century (the town was a minor Moravian spa) means older buildings have been converted to accommodation.
+Rožnov pod Radhoštěm has a reasonable stock of small hotels and pensions for a town of its size.
+The town was a minor Moravian spa in the nineteenth century, and buildings from that era have been converted to accommodation.
 Hotel Vsacan and Penzion u Muzea are frequently cited options close to the open-air museum (verify current operation).
-For a mountain-base experience, Pustevny on the ridge has the historic Libušín chalet (now fully restored after the 2014 fire — see below) and several simpler mountain pensions.
-The villages of Prostřední Bečva, Horní Bečva and Velké Karlovice in upper Valašsko offer family-run guesthouses for walkers and cyclists; Velké Karlovice (about 2,400 inhabitants, ~80 km² — one of the widest village municipalities in Moravian Wallachia) has a small concentration of accommodation.
+For a mountain base, Pustevny on the ridge has the historic Libušín chalet (now fully restored after the 2014 fire; see below) and several simpler mountain pensions.
+In upper Valašsko, Prostřední Bečva and Horní Bečva offer family-run guesthouses for walkers and cyclists, as does Velké Karlovice (about 2,400 inhabitants, ~80 km², one of the widest village municipalities in Moravian Wallachia), which has a small concentration of accommodation.
 The Zlín Region tourism portal (zlinskykraj.cz) maintains a current accommodation database.

 What to eat

-Wallachian cooking sits where Moravian, Slovak and upland pastoral traditions meet.
-The frgál is the regional signature: a large, round, flat cake with a thick filling of poppy seeds, curd cheese, or plum jam, its edges crimped by hand; it is sold at the open-air museum, at village fairs, and in most Rožnov bakeries.
-Smoked sheep cheese (salašnický sýr, produced at working salaš dairy farms) is the other constant.
-Slivovice — double-distilled plum brandy — is made domestically across the region and is offered in almost every guesthouse.
-Kyselo is a sour rye-flour soup that appears on older menus and is worth ordering.
-Restaurant options in Rožnov include the museum's own Salaš restaurant (traditional menu, open in season).
+Wallachian cooking is upland pastoral food, shaped by Moravia below and Slovakia over the ridge.
+The frgál is the regional signature: a large, round, flat cake with a thick filling of poppy seeds, curd cheese or plum jam, its edges crimped by hand.
+Bakeries in Rožnov sell it, as do village fairs and the open-air museum.
+Smoked sheep cheese (salašnický sýr, produced at the salaš dairy farms) is the other constant.
+Slivovice, double-distilled plum brandy, is made domestically across the region and offered in almost every guesthouse.
+Kyselo, a sour rye-flour soup, appears on older menus and is worth ordering.
+The museum's own Salaš restaurant in Rožnov serves a traditional menu in season.
 In Velké Karlovice, Restaurace u Kořenků is a locally recommended option (to verify operation).
 The Saturday market in Rožnov centre is the most direct route to producers.

 What to do

-Spend at least half a day in the Wallachian Open-Air Museum — the three sections (the Little Wooden Town, the Wallachian Village, the Water Mill Valley) reward slow walking and the summer craft demonstrations add texture.
-Walk the ridge from Pustevny to Radhošť peak: 4 km one way, well-marked, passing the reconstructed Libušín chalet, the saddle statue of Radegast (a granite copy installed 1998; the original 1931 Albín Polášek concrete statue is now at Frenštát town hall), and the Chapel of Saints Cyril and Methodius on the summit.
+Spend at least half a day in the Wallachian Open-Air Museum.
+Its three sections (the Little Wooden Town, the Wallachian Village, the Water Mill Valley) reward slow walking, and the summer craft demonstrations add texture.
+Then walk the ridge from Pustevny to Radhošť peak: 4 km one way, well marked, passing the reconstructed Libušín chalet and the saddle statue of Radegast (a granite copy installed 1998; the original 1931 Albín Polášek concrete statue is now at Frenštát town hall) before reaching the Chapel of Saints Cyril and Methodius on the summit.
 Attend the Rožnovské slavnosti International Folklore Festival if your dates allow (annually in July).
 In the wider Beskydy Protected Landscape Area, the Pustevny–Lysá hora circuit and the trails above Velké Karlovice are the best long-day routes.
-Visit a working salaš sheep-dairy farm in season for the cheese and context — the Wallachian Museum maintains a list of active farms.
+Visit a salaš sheep-dairy farm in season for the cheese and the context; the Wallachian Museum keeps a list of active farms.

 How to travel here